 Unfortunately, nothing is ever completely safe.
 Dr. Knox has provided forensic analysis for numerous aircraft accident investigations involving product liability.
 He has aided attorneys in analyzing the cause of the accidents, and provided expert reports detailing the findings.
 The eventual hope is that out of such analysis will come improvements that will reduce the chance of such accidents in the future.

 If you are interested in learning to fly, be aware that it is highly addicting (and a heck of a lot of fun!).
 The Aircraft Owner and Pilot's Association (AOPA) can give you some good information at AOPA Learn-To-Fly.
-I can also recommend (by experience) flight instructors Beth Jenkins (Pilot's Choice, Georgetown, TX) and Lisa Ward, Grand Prairie, TX (Luv2FlyTexas, Grand Prairie, TX).
+I can also recommend (by experience) flight instructors Beth Jenkins (Pilot's Choice, Georgetown, TX).

 Already a Pilot?